 I wonder how many people truly understand what compassion is?

 Compassion is considered to be one of the three treasures in Taoism, and I will write a post about that later.

 Being an adult can be measured from so many angles.
 How many angles are required to intersect for a person to get classified as a true adult?
 It doesn’t matter since we will need all the qualities of life so we can be adult at times and childlike at others.

 So don’t worry about truly being an adult, accept we will be a bit of both in any given situation.
 Use both your childlike nature and adult nature to explore life fully.
 Otherwise, you see life with only part of your nature.

 Different Types of Maturity

 We are mind, body, and spirit, which means you have three distinctly different types of maturity.
-We have the physical, mental and spiritual maturity to grow through and explore.
-Also, as social beings, we also have to deal with social maturity.
+We have the physical, mental, and spiritual maturity to grow through and explore.
+Also, as social beings, we have to deal with social maturity.

 Just because a person is socially mature doesn’t make them spiritually mature.
 Our maturity rates vary from type to type and from person to person.

 An example of shifting.
-Around 40 years old our perception deepens, but our reflexes slow down.
+Around 40 years old, our perception deepens, but our reflexes slow down.
 Using a bike is an amazingly freeing experience.
-However, bikes are physical amplifiers for our body.
-When we are younger, we can react with a quicker speed, so we are less likely to spill out.
+However, a bike is a physical amplifier for our body.
+When we are younger, we can react at a quicker speed, so we are less likely to spill out.
 Yet around 40, as we mature to being deeper but slightly slower, this shift in perception times is enough to increase your chance of accidents.
 That same shift into becoming an elder re-energizes a person.
 Many people try to recapture youth but push themselves too hard.
 This combination does lead to accidents.
-So when maturing at this point of life, do play, but also recognize your awareness moves at a new pacing.
-Don’t pace yourself as if you were 20, experiment and pace yourself as your newer self.
+So when maturing at this point in life, do play, but also recognize your awareness moves at new pacing.
+Don’t pace yourself as if you were 20, experiment, and pace yourself as your newer self.